Kaggle/kaggle-api/documentation/tutorials.md

 6.  **Verify on Kaggle.com.** Refresh the [`Models` tab in `Your Work`](https://www.kaggle.com/work/models).
 You should see "My Awesome AI Model".

-## Tutorial: Create a Model Instance
+## Tutorial: Create a Model Variation

-This tutorial shows how to create an instance under an existing model.
-A model instance usually represents the model implemented in a specific framework (like TensorFlow, PyTorch, JAX, etc.) and includes the actual model files.
+This tutorial shows how to create a variation under an existing model.
+A model variation usually represents the model implemented in a specific framework (like TensorFlow, PyTorch, JAX, etc.) and includes the actual model files.

 1.  **Ensure you have a parent model.** Follow the "Create a Model" tutorial if you haven't already.
 Let's assume your model slug is `my-awesome-ai-model` and your username is `YOUR_USERNAME`.

-2.  **Prepare your model instance files.** In your model directory (e.g., `my-new-model`), create or place the files for this specific instance.
+2.  **Prepare your model variation files.** In your model directory (e.g., `my-new-model`), create or place the files for this specific variation.
 For example, a JAX model might have a `flax_model.params` file.

     ```bash
     # In the my-new-model directory
     echo "This is a placeholder for JAX model parameters" > flax_model.params
     ```

-3.  **Initialize model instance metadata.** This creates `model-instance-metadata.json`.
+3.  **Initialize model variation metadata.** This creates `model-instance-metadata.json`.

     ```bash
     # Still in the my-new-model directory
-    kaggle models instances init
+    kaggle models variations init
     ```

-4.  **Edit the instance metadata file.** Open `model-instance-metadata.json` and make changes:
+4.  **Edit the variation metadata file.** Open `model-instance-metadata.json` and make changes:
     *   Replace `"INSERT_OWNER_SLUG_HERE"` with your Kaggle username (e.g., `"YOUR_USERNAME"`).
     *   Replace `"INSERT_EXISTING_MODEL_SLUG_HERE"` with your parent model's slug (e.g., `"my-awesome-ai-model"`).
-    *   Replace `"INSERT_INSTANCE_SLUG_HERE"` with a slug for this instance (e.g., `"jax-implementation"`).
+    *   Replace `"INSERT_INSTANCE_SLUG_HERE"` with a slug for this variation (e.g., `"jax-implementation"`).
     *   Replace `"INSERT_FRAMEWORK_HERE"` with the model framework (e.g., `"jax"`, `"tensorflow"`, `"pytorch"`, `"sklearn"`).
     *   Update the `"instance_size_bytes"` if known, and add a `"description"`.

-5.  **Create the model instance.** This uploads the files in the current directory (e.g., `flax_model.params`) along with the instance metadata.
+5.  **Create the model variation.** This uploads the files in the current directory (e.g., `flax_model.params`) along with the variation metadata.

     ```bash
-    kaggle models instances create -p .
+    kaggle models variations create -p .
     ```

 6.  **Verify on Kaggle.com.** Go to your model's page on Kaggle by clicking on the model under in the [`Models` tab on `Your Work`](https://www.kaggle.com/work/models).
-You should see a new "jax-implementation" instance listed, and it will have one version containing `flax_model.params`.
+You should see a new "jax-implementation" variation listed, and it will have one version containing `flax_model.params`.

-## Tutorial: Create a Model Instance Version
+## Tutorial: Create a Model Variation Version

-This tutorial explains how to add a new version to an existing model instance, for example, when you have updated model weights or files.
+This tutorial explains how to add a new version to an existing model variation, for example, when you have updated model weights or files.

-1.  **Ensure you have a model instance.** Follow the "Create a Model Instance" tutorial.
-Let's assume your instance is `YOUR_USERNAME/my-awesome-ai-model/jax/jax-implementation`.
+1.  **Ensure you have a model variation.** Follow the "Create a Model Variation" tutorial.
+Let's assume your variation is `YOUR_USERNAME/my-awesome-ai-model/jax/jax-implementation`.

-2.  **Prepare your updated files.** In your model instance directory (e.g., `my-new-model`), update or add new files for this version.
+2.  **Prepare your updated files.** In your model variation directory (e.g., `my-new-model`), update or add new files for this version.
 For example, create `flax_model_v2.params`.

     ```bash
     # In the my-new-model directory